drloring/katacoda-scenarios/ms-security/sec-2/step3.md

 `kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/release-3.7/deploy/gatekeeper.yaml`{{execute}}

 Now, get the `template.yml` we'll use for this demonstration `wget https://raw.githubusercontent.com/drloring/katacoda-resources/main/template.yml`{{execute}}.
-If you 'cat template.yml`{{execute}}, you'll notice the section of rego language which essentially returns a fail (1) if the count of the missing labels is > 0.
+If you `cat template.yml`{{execute}}, you'll notice the section of rego language which essentially returns a fail (1) if the count of the missing labels is > 0.
 <pre>
       rego: |
         package requiredlabels